By using this site, you agree to the Privacy Policy and Terms of Use.

 The arcade with a pirate theme, Coral Island Family Arcade, is a fun indoor activity for the whole family.
 This arcade offers a variety of games and activities and is situated on Bonny Street along the main promenade in Blackpool’s downtown.

-The building is easily recognized since it features a huge pirate skull adorning its front entryway.
+The building is easily recognized, with a colossal pirate skull adorning its front entryway.

 Coral Island is free to enter, and every adult meal purchased at any restaurant qualifies you for a free lunch for a child under ten years old.

-Coral Island offers various activities like bingo, camel races, and pirate rides.
-One of the best things to do in Blackpool is this one.
+Coral Island offers various activities, such as bingo, camel races, and pirate rides.
+It is one of the best things to do in Blackpool.

 Given its enormous size, this famous roller coaster has become as much a part of Blackpool’s skyline as the Blackpool Tower.
 This is the best one among the world’s roller coasters.

-The Big One was the highest roller coaster in the world when it first opened in 1994, and it is still the tallest in the UK today, over 25 years later.
+When it first opened in 1994, the Big One was the highest roller coaster in the world.
+Over 25 years later, it is still the tallest in the UK.
 Initially, it was also the world’s longest (1,675 meters) and steepest (65°).

-Given that Blackpool Airport is only one mile away, The Big One is so tall that warning signals had to be put in place at the top of the first two drops.
+Given that Blackpool Airport is only one mile away, The Big One is so tall that warning signals had to be placed at the top of the first two drops.

 The initial drop, which seems to take forever, is 62 meters high, and you’ll travel at speeds of up to 74 mph.

-The Marton Mere Local Nature Reserve, only 2.6 miles from the Blackpool Tower, offers visitors a brief respite from the bustle of the city’s centre.
+The Marton Mere Local Nature Reserve, only 2.6 miles from the Blackpool Tower, offers visitors a brief respite from the bustle of the city’s center.

 You might be startled to learn that where you are standing now—amidst vegetation and water with a distant view of Blackpool Tower—was once a garbage dump.